Reducing fertiliser run-off to protect the Great Barrier Reef.

 Fertilisers are essential to farming.
 They provide crops with the nutrients they need to grow.

 Unfortunately, losing fertiliser in farm run-off into local waterways is not only causing farmers to lose valuable product that they would prefer not to waste, it also leads to degraded water quality on the Reef, impacting Reef health and its resilience to climate change.
-This run-off is also a main contributor to the outbreaks of coral-eating crown-of-thorns starfish (COTS) as the nutrients in fertilisers cause algae outbreaks that feed the starfish.
+This run-off is also a contributor to the outbreaks of coral-eating crown-of-thorns starfish (COTS).
 COTS outbreaks are one of the major factors contributing to coral cover decline across the Great Barrier Reef.

 Many people are working hard to ensure Queensland has productive and profitable farms and a thriving Great Barrier Reef.
 This is why farmers are working with agronomists and natural resource management groups to apply best practice management approaches to reduce fertiliser run-off.

-Some key components of the Wet Tropics’ MIP include trialling catchment repair and treatment systems, increasing support of growers with access to extension staff, local scale water monitoring, and more.
+Some key components of the Wet Tropics’ MIP included trialling catchment repair and treatment systems, increasing support of growers with access to extension staff, local scale water monitoring, and more.

-With a significant investment and a ground up approach, the Major Integrated Projects are a ground-breaking innovation aimed at achieving accelerated water quality outcomes in the Wet Tropics and Burdekin.
+With a significant investment and a ground up approach, the Major Integrated Projects were a ground-breaking innovation aimed at achieving accelerated water quality outcomes in the Wet Tropics and Burdekin.

-Across industry and the Queensland and Australian governments, there are a number of other programs and support tools that help sugarcane, banana and horticulture producers adopt improved farming practices and reduce nutrient run-off.
+Across industry and the Queensland and Australian governments, there are a number of other programs and support tools that help producers adopt improved farming practices and reduce nutrient run-off.